 The Financial Industry Regulatory Authority, Inc. (FINRA) is a private corporation that acts as a non-governmental, self-regulatory organization, handling brokerage firms and exchange markets.
 Its chief priority is the advancement of investor confidence through vigorous adherence to industry policies and federal law.
 Investigations can arise from many varied sources and FINRA has the authority to fine, suspend or bar financial services industry professionals from the securities industry.

-As one of the most well-known exchanges in the world, the New York Stock Exchange (NYSE) is a self-regulating organization like FINRA.
+As one of the most well-known exchanges in the world, the New York Stock Exchange (NYSE) is a self-regulatory organization like FINRA.
 The NYSE’s Enforcement Division investigates suspected abuses of their rules and polices.
 It is empowered to bring appropriate disciplinary actions and may even report egregious abuses to the SEC or law enforcement, which can, in turn, open their own independent investigations.

 The Office of Foreign Assets Control (OFAC) reports to the U.S. Treasury Department and is charged with enforcing regulations and trade sanctions that support national security and U.S. foreign policy.
 The sanctions and prohibited transactions imposed by OFAC are complex and include a constantly changing list of individuals, business and countries, making businesses with international interests at particular risk of possible penalties such as fines, the freezing of assets or arrest.